garethwhittaker/rxjs-animation-loop/README.md

 gameLoop.stop()
 ```

-More examples have been provided within the `src` directory.
+Further examples are provided within the `src` directory.
 See the output of these with:

 ```sh
 npm run example-multiple-subscribers